logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* Added buy/sell recommendations for today to portfolio report: DONE
+* We need to move holdings to its own data type

 * We need a coin exchange from coin to coin, called CoinConvert, that is, when we convert COMP to ETH (to MIR)
+  * we need to add a data-table for this
+  * as well as the ETL process
+  * as well as updating how we compute holdings

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.

-* we need a bounty adder?
-Or is this going too far?

 * provide year-to-date transaction history with the portfolio report

-* start building predictive model: STARTED

 * we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what. ...
 Bayes?